unicode-org/cldr/ldml/tr35-info.md

 ##### “Duplicate” Units

 Some CLDR units are provided simply because they have different names in some languages.
 For example, year and year-person, or foodcalorie and kilocalorie.
-One CLDR unit is not convertible (temperature-generic) it is only used for the translation (where the exact unit would be understood by context).
+One CLDR unit is not convertible (temperature-generic), it is only used for the translation (where the exact unit would be understood by context).

 ##### Discarding Offsets